Manasvini/mesh-bw-scheduler/notes/lp.md

    2. Need 4MBps from client to server with less than 100ms latency.
    3. Need 4vcpus and 2GB memory to load and process video, audio streams.

-### IOT
+### IOT - Security System

 <img src="app-iot.drawio.png" width="300"/>

-1. Realtime data collections
+1. Realtime data collections.
+Every client is a camera.
    1. High bandwidth, low latency.
+2. Data server.
+   1. Collects data streams from camera and preprocesses it.
+   2. Needs lot of CPU to process camera streams and generate metrics.
+Number of faces?
+Actions? etc.
-2. Control server.
+3. Control server.
-   1. Takes decisions from the data collected
+   1. Takes metrics collected from data server and processes them to generate actions in the system.
-   2. Low bandwidth, low latency.
+   2. Lock doors, Increase data quality?
+Enable other sensors? etc
+   3. Low bandwidth, low latency with the clients.
+High bandwidth, low latency with the data server.

 ### Social media